badamczewski/LockAnatomy/README.md

-# LockAnatomy
+# Writing High Performance Systems In .NET

-Slides and Demos from my presentation titled: "Lock Anatomy And Scalable Multicore Programming"
+Slides & Demos from my presentation on Writing High Performance Systems In .NET.

+Some changes may happen & Code demos will be published later.